upcs/cs341-spring-2025-cs341_sp25_avr/README.md

 ## Introduction

-This README provides instructions on how to add a new row to the `Geo` database.
+This provides instructions on how to add a new row to the `Geo` database.
 The `Geo` database stores geographic information about buildings on a university campus.

 ## Table Structure